 - Your age

-If your income is below the filing requirement for your age, filing status, and dependency status, you will not owe income tax on the income and will not have to file a tax return.
-You may choose to file if you have income tax withholding that you would like refunded to you.
-For more information on filing requirements refer to Publication 501, Exemptions, Standard Deduction and Filing Information.
+If your income is below the amount of the filing requirement for your age, filing status, and dependency status, and no other filing requirements apply, you don't owe federal taxes on your income and you don't have to file a federal income tax return.
+Even if you're not required to file an income tax return, you may choose to file a return if you're entitled to a refund of withheld income tax or estimated tax, or you're eligible for a refundable credit.
+For more information on filing requirements, refer to Do I Need to File a Tax Return? and Publication 501, Exemptions, Standard Deduction and Filing Information.

 For related topics, see Tax Information for Students.